 Passwords, passwords, passwords

 Test every single login and password for your website, social media accounts, Google My Business, Yelp and more, just to make sure they work.
 Then write them down someplace safe.
-No, not handwritten on the inside of a file folder stuffed in your desk drawer (I’m looking at you Dad…).
-Instead, consider a password documentation service like Passportal, who will keep everything in one place and safe from hackers.
+No, not handwritten on the inside of a file folder stuffed in your desk drawer.
+Instead, consider a password documentation service like LastPass, who will keep everything in one place and safe from hackers.
 And make sure you use an email address that you know you’ll have forever, because if you have 4-6 email addresses and use them willy-nilly on your accounts (a story for another day), you’ll never be able to reset the password if the email is long gone.

 Essentially, read the fine print in your contracts.
 Ask questions.
 Make sure that if you give out the keys to your digital kingdom, you can at least raise the drawbridge and protect yourself.

-Controlling your dental website assets is just one part of your success.
+Controlling your site assets is just one part of your dental website marketing success.

 Take our conversion quiz and find out if patients love your site!